 After the legal merger and operational integration of PETROLA HELLAS with HELLENIC PETROLEUM, he was appointed as CFO of the new Group in 2005 and became a member of the Group’s Executive Committee.
 In 2012 he assumed the responsibility for International subsidiaries and he was Deputy CEO during the period 2014-2015 and 2017- 2019 when he became CEO.

-Mr. Α. Shiamishis serves as a board member of the Hellenic Federation of Enterprises (SEV) and sits on the board of SEV Council for Sustainable Development (BCSD).
+Mr. Α. Shiamishis serves as a board member of the Hellenic Federation of Enterprises (SEV) and is Chairman of the BoD of SEV Council for Sustainable Development (BCSD).
 He is a founding member of the American Hellenic Chamber of Commerce (AMCHAM) board of Corporate Governance and is also a member in a number of professional bodies including the Economic Chamber of Greece and ICAEW specialized faculties.

 As General Manager of Strategic Planning and New Business for the Group, he is responsible for the strategic planning and management of new business development in natural gas, electricity, renewable energy sources, exploration and production, strategic projects, and participations (DEPA/Elpedison/ASPROFOS) and the Group’s representation in international organizations.
 He has been a member of the Board of Directors of the European Petroleum Refiners Association as a regular or alternate member since 2012.
 He joined HELLENIC PETROLEUM Group in 2007.